concur/concur-platform-sdk-dotnet/README.md

-Concur Platform SDK for .NET and Xamarin
+Concur Platform SDK for .NET Framework and Xamarin
 ==================================================

 This SDK contains the following: